Are Beyoncé and Jay-Z's album lyrics settling scores?

 But they have also had their issues in recent years, reportedly falling out after the Carters failed to attend West's 2014 wedding to Kim Kardashian.

 West went on a rant at one of his 2016 concerts, saying there wouldn't be a follow to his joint album with Jay-Z, "Watch the Throne."
-West also berated his fellow rapper for not reaching out after Kardashian West was robbed in Paris.
+West also berated his fellow rapper for not supporting him enough after Kardashian West was robbed in Paris.

 "Don't call me, after the robbery, and say 'How you feelin'?'
 You wanna know how I'm feeling?
 Come by the house," West said."Bring the kids by the house, like we're brothers."